 Elihu had sat back and listened to the arguments before coming forward with his own comments.

 32:4 Now Elihu had waited till Job had spoken, because they were elder than he.
 32:5 When Elihu saw that there was no [correct] answer in the mouth of these three men, then his wrath was kindled.
 32:6 And Elihu the son of Barachel the Buzite answered and said, I am young, and ye are very old; wherefore I was afraid, and durst not shew you mine opinion.

-A good understanding of spiritual things is a gift of God, to whoever God decides to give it; not necessarily the aged, or to the mighty.
+A good understanding of spiritual things is a gift of God, to whoever God decides to give it; godly wisdom in not exclusive to the aged, or to the mighty of the world.

-Elihu then gives his own opinion: he days that the truth was hidden from them all lest they should think that wisdom was from man and not a gift from God; that they had figured this out for themselves.
+Elihu then gives his own opinion: he days that the truth was hidden from them all, lest they should think that wisdom was from man and not a gift from God; and that they might think that they had figured this out for themselves.

 32:10 Therefore I said, Hearken to me; I also will shew mine opinion.
 32:11 Behold, I waited for your words; I gave ear to your reasons, whilst ye searched out what to say.
 32:12 Yea, I attended unto you, and, behold, there was none of you that convinced Job, or that answered his words: 32:13 Lest ye should say, We have found out wisdom: God thrusteth him down, not man.

-Elihu will not speak as the other three.
+Elihu will not speak like the other three

 32:14 Now he hath not directed his words against me: neither will I answer him with your speeches.